Code-Institute-Submissions/General-Taste-Survey/README.md

 ## Credits

 ### Content
-- The code to connect APIs, as well as the basic structure the 'get_data' functions was taken from Code Institute's 'Love Sandwiches' Project
+- The code to connect APIs, as well as the basic structure of the "get_data" functions was taken from Code Institute's "Love Sandwiches" Project
-- The code for to target a specific cell in the Google Sheet was taken from [Bytes](https://bytes.com/topic/python/answers/926844-get-cell-value-google-spreadsheets)
+- The code for targeting a specific cell in the Google Sheet was taken from [Bytes](https://bytes.com/topic/python/answers/926844-get-cell-value-google-spreadsheets)